Walter Cronkite School of Journalism and Mass Communication policies

 Students who do not meet probation requirements are academically disqualified.
 Disqualified students should meet with their academic advisors.
 These students may attend ASU only during the summer session immediately following disqualification.

-Journalism and mass communication and sports journalism majors: Students in these majors must maintain a minimum cumulative GPA of 2.50 for all courses completed at ASU in order to be in good standing in the major.
-Students who have a cumulative GPA less than 2.50 have one semester to raise their cumulative GPA to meet the requirement.
-Failing to raise the cumulative GPA to a 2.50 or greater results in them having to change their major from journalism and mass communication or sports journalism.
+Journalism and mass communication and sports journalism majors: Students in these majors must maintain a minimum cumulative GPA of 2.50 for all courses completed at ASU to be in good standing in the major.
+Students who have a cumulative GPA lower than 2.50 have one semester to raise their cumulative GPA to meet the requirement.
+Students who fail to raise their cumulative GPA to 2.50 or higher must change their major from journalism and mass communication or sports journalism.

 Advising

-Undergraduate students are assigned an advisor by the student’s last name.
+Undergraduate students are assigned an advisor according to the student’s last name.
 Students should see the school advising page for specifics.

-- first-time first-year students, both semesters their first year at ASU
+• first-time, first-year students, both semesters during their first year at ASU

 ASU Online students are strongly encouraged to make an appointment with their respective advisors before enrolling for their first semester.